 As you read the subsequent articles in this series, you’ll have to decide for yourself which strategies you’re willing to implement.
 You’ll need to make your own rules, set your own default settings, and establish your own boundaries.
 You’ll have to decide how badly you want to protect your energy and stress levels.
 And once you do, you’ll be able to make your own plan to cut hours off your workweek.

 If you’re looking for more, Angela Watson’s 40 Hour Teacher Workweek Club is where you want to go.
-Enrollment opens TODAY for the January 2018 cohort.
+Enrollment is open for the January 2019 cohort.
 You’ll get weekly emails and audio files that will help trim hours of your working year.
 You’ll also get a truckload of resources that Angela scoured the net to provide.

 Teacher Habits is an affiliate of the 40 Hour Teacher Workweek Club.